BrunoVDK/sless/FILLME.md

 Write which files, if any, contain extra self-written tests.
 If you did something extra impressive let us know here as well!

 In `GeneralTest` a few custom tests were written to check for clashes between extensions.
-Some tests particular to certain extensions were added as well.
+Some tests particular to certain extensions were added as well (always in the respective classes).

 ## Better Values

-Explain your implementation briefly, if you chose to implement this extension.

-???????????
+I used objects to represent various units and a `Length` case class representing a `CSS` length.
+Both `Length` and the `Auto` extend the `Measure` trait.
+A test class ('`BetterValuesTest`') is included.

 ## Improving original features